Zeyu-Li/pong/README.md

 ## Controls

- * q and a are up and down repectively for left paddle
+ * q and a are up and down respectively for left paddle
- * p and l are up and down repectively for right paddle
+ * p and l are up and down respectively for right paddle

 ## Usage